 Grades K-5 Hybrid Plan B

-Elementary students can still attend school all days of the week.
+Elementary students can still attend school all 5 days of the week or they may choose full-time eLearning from home.
 We expect elementary class sizes will decrease based on preliminary numbers of parents who will choose eLearning.
 That will allow us to increase social distancing in the elementary classroom.

 Plan C eLearning for All